 - March 74B (Alan Crocker): New to Ted Wentz (Philadelphia, PA) and raced in the 1974 British Formula Atlantic season.
 To New Zealander Alan Crocker, who had moved to England to race in the 1975 British series, but a blown engine curtailed his season.
 Used occasionally in the 1976 Indylantic series and in libre racing.
 Croker took the car to New Zealand and raced it in the 1977 Formula Pacific series, then sold it there to Ken Smith, who rented it to Ken Sager to drive in the 1977/78 Gold Star series, and to Robbie Booth for the 1978/79 season.
 It reappeared with Robbie Hislop in 1981/82, then to Tony Batchelor for 1982/83.
 Last seen when raced by Keith Laney in 1984/85, and sold by him back to Kenny Smith some time before 1988.
 Later sold by Smith to Richard Carter in Australia to donate parts to Carter's rebuild of March 73B/8.
 The remains of the car were sold with the 73B to George Makin (Melbourne, Australia) about 2005.

 - Brabham BT38 (Andrew Wareing): In November 1975, a Brabham BT38/40 with Cosworth BDA engine and a spare monocoque was advertised from Middleton-in-Teesdale, County Durham.
 It was bought by Andrew Wareing (Kirkham, Fylde, Lancashire), whose recollection is that it came from Joe Applegarth, but Applegarth says he never owned a BT38.
 Wareing used it in sprints and libre in 1976.
 He advertised it in September 1976 as a BT38/40 with BDA engine, 10" and 14" wheels and a spare tub, and recalls that it went to a family of hillclimbers, father and sons.
 This must be John Hart (East Dulwich, London), who after hillclimbing a Brabham BT18 in 1976, transferred its Cosworth FVA engine into a Brabham BT38 for 1977.
 Hart recalls buying the BT38 in the Isle of Man, but it is quite plausible that the car had acquired an Isle of Man event sticker if Wareing had competed in one of the Longton & DCC events on the island.
 Hart raced this car in hillclimbs and sprints through 1977, being joined by his son Greg later that season.
 The pair retained the BT38 for 1978 but Greg wrecked it in a major accident at Shelsley Walsh in August, which he was lucky to escape.
 The car was briskly rebuilt using a BT40 monocoque acquired from MRD and raced again at Gurston Down just two weeks later.
-The car was renamed 'Hart JG79' for 1979.
+The car was renamed 'Hart JG79' for 1979, fitted with a 1600cc Richardson FVA and raced by Greg and John in 1979 and 1980.
 Subsequent history unknown.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.